Year 5

 Homework:

-• MyMaths - we will be setting MyMaths tasks termly, based on the learning we will be doing this term.
-Please let us know if you are finding them too easy or tricky and remember that below there are many resources you can use to extend your learning from home.
+- MyMaths - We will set up MyMaths tasks termly, based on the learning we will be doing this term.
+Please let us know if you are finding them too easy or tricky, and remember that below, there are many resources you can use to extend your learning from home.
+Various MyMaths activities have been set for this term.
+This is to allow children who like to do more to be able to.
+However, children do not have to complete all the MyMaths activities.
+One per week is our minimum recommendation.

-• Reading books - we would like to remind everyone to have a reading book in school - this can be a school or home book.
-We would like all children to be able to share recommendations and reviews of what we have read recently.
-We are displaying books that we've read in the classroom to get children talking about the stories they love and to inspire others to try new titles.
+- Reading books - we would like to remind everyone to have a reading book in school - this can be a school or home book.
+We want all children to be able to share recommendations and reviews of what we have read recently.
+We display books we've read in the classroom to get children talking about the stories they love and inspire others to try new titles.

-• Reading records - All children should now have a grey reading record in which they can record how often they are reading.
+- Reading records - All children should now have a grey reading record in which they can record how often they are reading.
 They will receive one raffle ticket if they read three times a week and two if they read more than five.
-At the end of each term, we will be drawing a raffle to win a trip to Costa.
+At the end of each term, we will draw a raffle to win a trip to Costa.
 You have to be in it to win it!
-There are activities in the reading records that can be completed at home for fun!
+Activities in the reading records can be completed at home for fun!

 Reading:

-This term we are reading 'Who Let the Gods out' by Maz Evans, and we are using the following Designation Reader sentence stems to start our answers.
-We are focusing on a different skill each lesson, covering inferring, predicting, asking questions, evaluating, clarifying, summarising and making connections.
+We are reading 'The Boy in the Tower' by Polly Ho-Yen and using the following Designation Reader sentence stems to start our answers this term.
+We focus on different skills in each lesson: inferring, predicting, asking questions, evaluating, clarifying, summarising, and making connections.

 Spellings:

-Our spellings for this term are below.
-However, we are moving away from weekly tests and using more discreet learning techniques and applying the use of our spelling words across our curriculum.
+Our spellings for this term are below (THIS WILL BE UPDATED WHEN WE HAVE OUR NEXT SET OF SPELLING WORDS) .
+However, we are moving away from weekly tests, using more discreet learning techniques, and applying our spelling words across our curriculum.

 Best wishes,